sajith/bmp2xpm/README.md

     ghc -O2 -rtsopts -threaded -prof -auto-all Main.hs -o Main.exe

-We'll need profiling libraries.
-Install 'ghc-prof'!
+We will need profiling libraries.
+We might also need `ghc-prof`.

 To review eventlog under ThreadScope, compile the program like below, run the program, and then open the resulting Main.exe.eventlog file in